scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 This paper introduces ``dask``, a specification to encode parallel algorithms, using primitive Python dictionaries, tuples, and callables.
-We use ``dask`` to create ``dask.array`` a parallel NumPy clone that uses all of the cores in a modern processor and operates out-of-core intelligently, meaning that it streams data well from disk.
+We use ``dask`` to create ``dask.array`` a parallel N-dimensional array library that copies the NumPy interface, uses all of the cores in a modern processor, and manages data well from disk.
 Dask.array serves both as a general library for parallel out-of-core ``ndarrays`` and also as a demonstration that we can parallelize complex codebases like NumPy in a straightforward manner using blocked algorithms and task scheduling.

 We first define ``dask`` graphs and give a trivial example of their use.
 We then share the design of ``dask.array`` a parallel ``ndarray``.
 Then we discuss dynamic task scheduling and policies to minimize memory footprint.
 We then give two examples using ``dask.array`` on computational problems.
 We then briefly discuss ``dask.bag`` and ``dask.dataframe``, two other collections in the ``dask`` library.
 We finish with thoughts about extension of this approach into the broader Scientific Python ecosystem.

 Modern Hardware